NanoMatch1/RamanMicroscope/user_guide.md

 - `home` $motorlabel$: homes the motor of $motorlabel$ (e.g. `home l1`)

 - `reference` $\lambda$: reassigns the current motor positions to the wavelength of choice.
 Used when making minor adjustments to the alignment of the laser or gratings.

+- `ren`: read enterance slit on the spectrometer.
+Should be between 25 and 50 microns for standard operation
+- `men`: move enterance slit on the spectrometer.

 - `run`: runs the camera in continuous acquisition mode.
 Data is plotted to the data_viewer_run_me.py -`stop`: stops a continuous acquisition.